 The main difference between VAHDL and the standard liposuction, is that VAHDL is an exacting technique.
 The debulking (to remove most of the fat) is just the first step.
 In high-definition, there are two more steps involved — the superficial and deep liposculpture, so that the superficial anatomy (like the abdominal six-pack in men) can revealed in the desired areas.
 According to Dr Hoyos, VAHDL is not about the amount extracted, but what to leave behind to create the illusion of an ideal shape for the patient.

-VAHDL requires the plastic surgeon to radically rethink his views of how liposuction should be performed.
+VAHDL requires the surgeon to radically rethink his views of how liposuction should be performed.
 He must first study to acquire a keen eye for beautiful body shapes so that he can decide which pockets of fat to remove or retain.

 The procedure can be performed under local anaesthesia, but when treatment of the entire torso is required, it is done under general anaesthesia.
 For an accurate extraction, objective tumescent infiltration is mandatory.
 The downside of VAHDL is that it is more time-consuming for the surgeon, the finesse required is more art than science.